kosolabs/axum-anyhow/README.md

 This crate provides extension traits and utilities to easily convert `Result` and `Option` types into HTTP error responses with proper status codes, titles, and details.

+> [!WARNING]
+> This project is new and under active development.
+The API is still in flux and may have breaking changes between releases.
+While we follow [semantic versioning](https://semver.org/) to prevent changes from breaking your build, you may need to perform manual migration steps when upgrading to new versions.
+Please review the [CHANGELOG](CHANGELOG.md) when updating.

 ## Features

 - Convert `anyhow::Result` to an `ApiError` with custom HTTP status codes.